Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Crisis Plan and Disaster Preparedness

 The ECLL is directly involved with the Grand Rapids Community College Crisis Response Team.
 This team has developed Emergency Procedures for Bomb Threats, Suspicious Persons, Power Failure, Injury/Illness, Fire, Gas Leak, Storm Warning, and Robbery.
 We work closely with the GRCC Police Department.
 In fact, they often visit our building to check in on us.
-ECLL employees have had Active Shooter Training provided by the GRCC Campus Police.
+ECLL employees have had Active Shooter Training provided by the GRCC Police.

 Family Notification - Families will be notified if the building is evacuated, in the case of a lost child, an unsupervised child, and alleged sexual contact.